Bridget Anne Kelly

 Bridget Anne Kelly is the former deputy chief of staff to the Governor of New Jersey, Chris Christie, known for her participation in the Bridgegate scandal.

 Kelly, a New Jersey native, grew up in Ramsey and graduated from Immaculate Heart Academy in 1990.
 She graduated from Mount St. Mary's University in 1994 with a Bachelor of Arts degree in political science.

 Career

 Kelly began her government career by working as a legislative aide to Assemblyman David C. Russo, later becoming Russo's chief of staff.
 In 2010, Kelly became director of legislative relations under Governor Chris Christie.
 In April 2013, Christie appointed her to be his deputy chief of staff.

 On November 4, 2016, Kelly was convicted for her involvement in the "Bridgegate" affair.
 She was sentenced to 18 months imprisonment (later reduced to 13 months) on March 29, 2017.
-On May 7, 2020, the United States Supreme Court, in a rare unanimous decision, overturned her conviction.
+On May 7, 2020, the United States Supreme Court, in a unanimous decision, overturned her conviction.

 Kelly said that she looks forward to returning to government work at some point in the future saying, "I'd like to make sure that my Wikipedia page is not all about Bridgegate".
 In 2021, she ran for and failed to win the position of Bergen County Clerk.